 Are there any activities that the Olaulim Backyards offers or recommends?
-We have a large water body in front of our property, and it’s ideal for kayaking, canoeing and fishing.
-Also you can go for cycling or walking on the quiet village roads.
+We have a large body of water in front of our property, and it’s ideal for kayaking, canoeing and fishing.
+Also, you can go for cycling or walking on the quiet village roads.

 Is there any wildlife around the Olaulim Backyards?
 There’s lots of birds around here so it’s great place for bird watching.

-Why did you settling down in Goa?
+Why did you settle down in Goa?
 I love India, and Goa is a great place to live.

 What is it like to live in Goa?
 Goa is a melting pot of cultures, it’s very easy going, and people are friendly and fun loving.

-What and where is your favorite meal in Goa and where?
+What and where is your favorite meal in Goa?
 Fresh sea food in a relaxed beach shack in Mandrem.

 What is a little known fact about where you live?
 There’s much more to Goa than the beach.